PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 Our claim is that in steps 8 to 11 the model stores the sum of each digit pair as a tri-state variable.
 We name this operator Dn.C1, where C stands for “case”, and the 1 stands for 1 digit acurracy

-- Dn.C1 is calculated using a function TriCase( Dn, Dn' ) defined as:
+- Dn.C1 = TriCase( Dn, Dn' ) where TriCase is a function implementing 3 distinct mappings:
-    - when Dn + Dn' is 0 to 8 => 8
+    - Dn.C1 is 8 when Dn + Dn' sums to 0 to 8
-    - when Dn + Dn' is exactly 9 => 9
+    - Dn.C1 is 9 when Dn + Dn' sums to exactly 9
-    - when Dn + Dn' is 10 to 18 => 10
+    - Dn.C1 is 10 when Dn + Dn' sums to 10 to 18

-The model implements the C1 operator as a bigram mapping from 2 input tokens to 1 result token e.g. “8” + “7” = “10”.
-There are 100 distinct mappings
+The model implements the C1 operator as a bigram mapping from 2 input tokens to 1 result token e.g. “4” + “7” = “10”.
+There are 100 distinct mappings.
+For ease of reading we use "8", "9" and "10" to represent the 3 states, but the model will use some different but equivalent representation of the 3 states.

 If it needs to, the model can implement a bigram mapping to convert a C1 value into a MC or MS (but not a BA) value.
 Our notation shorthand for these "conversion" bigram mappings is:

 - Dn.MC = (Dn.C1 == 10)
 - Dn.MS = (Dn.C1 == 9)

 We define another more accurate operator Dn.C2 that has “two-digit accuracy”.
+We defined Dn.C2 as follows:
-Dn.C2 is calculated using a function TriAdd( Dn.C1, Dn-1.C1 ) defined as:
+- Dn.C2 = TriAdd( Dn.C1, Dn-1.C1 )

+Where TriAdd is a function implementing 6 distinct mappings:
 <table>
     <thead>
         <tr>